THE TRAVELLING HISTORIAN -- KING TUT ET AL

 Among other treasures contained in the tomb were: the gilded coffinette used to store the pharoah's viscera which is inlaid with carnelian, obsidian and rock crystal; a gessoed wooden chest with decorative fretwork that could have been built yesterday.
 There were also exquisite model boats with polychrome intact and a lotus-shaped cup in buttery, translucent alabaster; beautifully carved shabtis (funerary figures) in wood, limestone and faÔence; a ceremonial shield depicting the pharaoh as a sphinx trampling some unfortunate Nubians; a painted carved wooden torso of Tutankhamun covered in gesso and wearing crown with a cobra deity; statuettes of the king wearing crowns of Lower and Upper Egypt and a Falcon collar from amuletic jewellery found on the king's body.

-KING TUT's Famous Gold Mask
+KING TUT's Magnificent Life-Size Funerary Mask

-Cairo Museum
+The Cairo Museum

 photo by